The Verizon Media Native Ad Platform API is supported by the OAuth 2.0 protocol.

 Key points to consider when working with refresh tokens:

-- If, as an Verizon Media Partner, you explicitly revoke the OAuth access for your app on account info, you should request user consent again.
+If, as an Verizon Media API Partner, you explicitly revoke the OAuth access for your app on account info, you should request user consent again.

-For authentication, access to the Native & Search API and setup, follow these best practices:
+For authentication, access to the Native Ad Platform API, and setup, follow these best practices:

-- While creating a new Native & Search account, use a real value as Date of Birthday.
+While creating a new Native account, use a real value as Date of Birthday.
 This information cannot be modified forward for security reasons.
 A wrong value can generate issues during the API configuration.

 Can I use the same token information as my current Yahoo USA account to gain API access for a new Yahoo UK account?